 Repentance is to turn.
 In an evangelical sense, it is the rejection of sin (Matt.
 21:28-29; Rev. 2:20-23; 9:21), and the desire to be delivered from its power and penalty.
 Faith is to trust.
-Saving faith is the confidence we place in God to forgive our sins and grant us eternal life through a personal relationship with Jesus Christ.
-(Lk.
-23:39-43).
+Saving faith is the confidence we place in God to forgive our sins based on his sacrificial death and resurrection of Jesus Christ , and to grant us eternal life through a personal relationship with Him (I Cor.
+15:1-6; Eph.
+1:12-14).
 It is the belief that God rewards us in direct relation to the promises he has made in his Word.
-Therefore, conviction of truth initiates repentance and faith, and repentance and faith validate the reality of the Holy Spirit’s convincing work.
-For how can we turn from sin, to a God we are not convinced can help us?
-Or yet, how can we say we have accepted the Lord, when we reject his holiness, by minimizing the necessity of contrition for our sin against him.
+Therefore, conviction of truth initiates repentance and faith, and repentance and faith validate the reality of the Holy Spirit’s convincing work (John 16:7-11; Phil.
+2:13).
+For how can we turn from sin, to a God we are not convinced can help us (Heb.
+11:6)?
+Or yet, how can we say we have accepted the Lord, when we reject his holiness, by minimizing the necessity of contrition for our sin against him (Matt.
+16:24-26; Acts 26:19,20; Luke 6:46).
 True faith is always marked by repentance, and true repentance is always exercised in faith.
 They are inseparable truths.
-They are yoke fellows, bringing the lost to Christ, and the believer into a renewed and joyous fellowship with him.
+They are yoke fellows, bringing the lost to Christ, and the believer into a renewed and joyous fellowship with Him.
 When we turn to God in faith, from what do we turn?
 We turn from sin and from idols.
 Is this not repentance?
 When we turn from sin in repentance, to where do we turn?
 Is it not to Christ Jesus the Lord?
 Is this not faith?
 Does the sinner turn twice?
 Or, does the singular exercise of turning encompass both faith and repentance?
 To truly exercise one (faith or repentance), is to exercise the other; seeing they demand one another to be complete.
 Faith and repentance are not independent truths, but are codependent, equally essential Scriptural responses to divine revelation.

 Which side of a coin is most valuable?
 Are they not both necessary for the coin to be authentic?
-We don’t speak of a coin or a piece of currency in that way, because we recognize both sides are important parts of the whole.
-They cannot be divided or separated in any sensible way without destroying their individual value or the worth of the whole.
+We don’t speak of one side of a coin as being nonessential, because we recognize both sides are important parts of the whole.
+They cannot be divided or separated in any sensible way without destroying their individual value or the worth of the entire piece.
 Salvation has two intrinsically inseparable aspects – faith and repentance.
 When we try to separate the two, diminish the necessity of either, or esteem the value of one over the other, we destroy the doctrine of God’s salvation.

 Is it possible to accept part of Christ’s person, while at the same time rejecting the portion of his nature, titles, and attributes that conflict with our lifestyle?
 Can we embrace him as Savior, and despise him as Lord?
 Is Christ divided?
 At salvation are we not yoked together with the entirety of his person?
 The Bible says in Matthew 11:28-29, “Come unto me, all ye that labour and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light.”
 Is it not true, that the promise of comfort and rest is obtained by being yoked (bound) to Christ?
 A yoke is not crafted to promote individual expression.
 Rather, it is designed to conform our will and purpose to that of the Master.
 Would Christ command us to take his yoke upon us, if he did not want us to recognize that his offer of salvation is also a demand of submission to his Lordship?